 Throughout his term, Barack Obama had a call for the activists agitating for change.
 He recalled what Franklin Roosevelt told his activists pushing for their own reforms.
 FDR said, “I agree with you, I want to do it, now make me do it.”
-He met with members of the Energy Action Committee who demanded he work to fight climate change.
+Then-President Obama met with members of the Energy Action Committee who demanded he work to fight climate change.
 Shadia Fayne Wood remembers, “[Obama] told us it was our job to push the envelope and it’s his job to govern.”
 He told this group what he told many groups during his 8 years in power: “your job is to hold my feet to the fire.”

 His quote stuck with me for so many years that I spent an hour this week trying to research it.
 You push.
 I’ll govern.
 Seems simple enough.
 There was always something in there that irritated me.
 Why?
 Why do I need to push so hard?
 Why can’t you push yourself?

 His successor’s successor, Joe Biden, claimed he wanted to do just that.
 “I intend to be the most pro-union President leading the most pro-union administration in American history.”
 85 days later, he signed a bill ordering striking rail workers back to work with few of their demands met.